nodejs/node/doc/api/dgram.md

 passed as the first argument to the `callback`.
 If a `callback` is not given, the error is emitted as an `'error'` event on the `socket` object.

-Offset and length are optional, but if you specify one you would need to specify the other.
+Offset and length are optional but both *must* be set if either are used.
 Also, they are supported only when the first argument is a `Buffer` or `Uint8Array`.

 Example of sending a UDP packet to a random port on `localhost`;